abasu2/ecs171final/README.md

 ## Requirements

 The requirements for running the code are given in `requirements.txt`.
-To install the requirements, use the pip package manager and run `pip install requirements.txt`.
+To install the requirements, use the pip package manager and run `pip install -r requirements.txt`.